Anushkamahajan6/Campus-Issue-Resolver/README.md

 Admin reviews and resolves the issue

 🆚 How Is This Different From Existing Systems?
-Traditional Systems	Campus Issue Resolver
+---

+**Traditional Systems**

+* Text-only complaint forms

+- Manual sorting and categorization

+- Vague and inconsistent descriptions

+- Slow response and resolution

+**Campus Issue Resolver**

-Text-only forms	Multimodal (Text + Image)
+- Multimodal input (Text + Image)

-Manual sorting	AI-driven classification
+- AI-driven classification

-Vague descriptions	Structured complaint data
+- Structured and clear complaint data

-Slow response	Faster resolution
+- Faster and more efficient resolution

 🎯 Use Cases
+---

 Broken infrastructure (benches, doors, lights)